aws-amplify/amplify-js/docs/media/quick_start.md

 This will record an **appRender** event every time a user launches your app.

+You can easily add custom analytics events to suit your purposes.
 For more information about Analytics Category, see [AWS Amplify Analytics Developer Guide](/media/authentication_guide/index.html)
 {: .callout .callout--info}

 ## Add User Authentication to Your App